core-wg/oscore/draft-ietf-core-object-security.md

    ]
 ~~~~~~~~~~~
 where:

-   * id is the Sender ID or Recipient ID when deriving keys and the empty byte string when deriving the Common IV.
+   * id is the Sender ID or Recipient ID when deriving Sender Key and Recipient Key, respectively, and the empty byte string when deriving the Common IV.

    * id_context is the ID Context, or nil if ID Context is not provided.